magepages/mpdocs/docs/store-locator/index.md

   ![](https://i.imgur.com/sNS9uV6.png)

+- **Displayed Error Message**: Enter the message to notify errors when shipping method is not applied to several addresses that customers selected.
+Display message when `Show Methods if Not Applicable = Yes`.
+- **Ship to Applicable Countries**:
+  - **All Allowed Countries**: Apply the store pickup method to all countries.
+  - **Specific Countries**: Apply the store pickup method to certain countries.
+    - **Ship to Specific Countries**: Select countries  to apply the store pickup method.
+Unselected countries will not allow this delivery method.
+- **Applied Payment Methods**: Select payment method to apply to store pickup method.
+- **Show Methods if Not Applicable**: If **Yes**, the store pickup method will still be displayed even when not applicable to some addresses or countries that customers selected, and the **Displayed Error Message** will be shown.
 - **Sort Order**:
   - Enter the number in the Sort Order field.
 Display sort order for Shipping method when customer pays.
 The higher the number, the more priority the shipping method has.
 With 0 being the highest.
   - If left blank, the default is 0.